h15200/notes/system-design.md

 - Hardware vs Software

   - Hardware load balancers are actual structures.
-  - Software load balancers are USUALLY what systems design interviews are refering to.
+  - Software load balancers are USUALLY what systems design interviews are referring to.
 Software is more flexible in what you can do.

 - is a type of reverse proxy (most of the time) as a reverse proxy sits in between the client and server on behalf of the server.
-- can be set for the database, or even on the dns layer (google.com has many IPs and the DNS roundrobin will assign a requeset to the correct dns server to respond with a domain name)
+- can be set for the database, or even on the dns layer (google.com has many IPs and the DNS round robin will assign a request to the correct dns server to respond with a domain name)
 - helps scale horizontally by distributing requests to multiple servers
 - avoids duplicate requests